open-portfolio/FINporter/README.md

 A utility for transforming financial data.

-Supports investing apps like [FlowAllocator](https://flowallocator.app), a new rebalancing tool for macOS.

 Available both as a `finport` command line executable and as a Swift library to be incorporated in other apps.

+Used by investing apps like [FlowAllocator](https://flowallocator.app), a new rebalancing tool for macOS.

 ## Disclaimer